sajjadh/Gapstars_Interview/README.md

 ## Background

 Harver's new Candidate API has been developed and is almost ready to be released!
-But does it live up to Harver's immpeccable quality standards?
+But does it live up to Harver's impeccable quality standards?
 Your mission is to find out...

 ## Prequisites